 Also, the IRS allows employers who offer matching programs to deduct those contributions on their taxes.

-5. They hate sorting through red tape and want to focus on growth
+5. They hate sorting through red tape and want to focus on company growth

 401(k) plans require significant organization and compliance on behalf of the business to ensure all promises are being met and all money is accounted for.
-This includes if the small business owner wants to match part of their employee’s contributions.
-Additionally, SMB owners might struggle with wanting to put all extra capital into their own businesses to help it grow.
+SMB owners might struggle with wanting to put all extra capital into their own businesses to help it grow.
 While these are valid concerns, small business owners should still offer retirement plans because the pros far outweigh the cons.
 Here’s why: